Kerosin3/Blockchain-writen-in-pure-C/readme.md

   * Vagrant
 * IT automation system
   * Ansible
-## Usage
+## Usage (How to install)

 1. compile with CMAKE -DWRITE_LOG=1 FLAG
+2. fix Vagrantfile in "vagrant_testing" folder (lines 6,18,29) according to name of used archlinux box (download and install last arch for vagrant) /home/{USERNAME}/.vagrant.d/boxes
-2. use vagrant up in "vagrant_testing" folder to up virtual machines
+3. use vagrant up in "vagrant_testing" folder to up virtual machines
+4. use vagrant ssh testmachine to login into server, then in home dir launch app.out
+5. use vagrant ssh client1 and vagrant ssh client2 to logint into client machines, use ./client.app 172.16.1.3 for client1  and ./client_app 172.16.1.2 for client2 to start application
-3. run "ansible-playbook --limit %testmachine/client1/client2% load_soft.yaml" (choose one machine per update) to update soft on machines
+6. run "ansible-playbook --limit %testmachine/client1/client2% load_soft.yaml" (choose one machine per update) to update soft on machines

 ## test stand
 ![](https://github.com/Kerosin3/C_blockchain-draft/blob/main_experimental/docs/pictures/blockchain.jpg)